huwb/cambridge-gamegig-2019-workshop-unity/README.md

 # Plan

 As time is very limited and there is a lot to learn, we'll aim to do something simple which will cover a few of the main Unity workflows.
-We'll make a simple mini-game which resembles an infinite runner, where they player most jump over a hurdle.
+We'll make a simple mini-game which resembles an infinite runner, where they player must jump over an obstacle without touching it.

 # Stage 1 - Set up environment

 This will be the static scene that the gameplay takes place in.

 We're going to make the following.
 The brown object is the floor.
-The yellow object is a hurdle.
+The yellow object is an obstacle.

 ![](Imgs/1-00.jpg)